dcmouser/mewlo/doc/sphinx/book/setup/installation.rst

 Install the Werkzeug package which is temporarily being used to do some lower-level request+response work: pip install Werkzeug

 Install the jinja2 template package which is used for template output pip install jinja2

 Install the Requests module used for web downloading pip install requests

+Install the WTForm module used for form processing pip install wtform